teuben/nemo-lesson/setup.md

 title: Setup
 ---

-There are no files to setup yet.
-NEMO has a few small datafiles in the directory **$NEMO/data**.
+NEMO has a few small datafiles in the directory **$NEMO/data**, so there is no need to download extra files.
+In addition, data can be easily created on the fly.
+See below for an example.

 ### Generate your own data

-In general it is easy to generate data from NEMO, here is an example to view a 10-body Plummer sphere using **tsf**
+In general it is easy to generate data from NEMO.
+Here is an example to print the phase space coordinated of a 10-body Plummer *sphere* using **snapprint**

 ~~~
 $ mkplummer - 10 seed=123 | snapprint -